bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 And that information is what we just went over before.
 Which is basically this information.
 What's in the block header that I need to put together.
-And the main thing that the miner is going to individually be working on is this extra knots field.
+And the main thing that the miner is going to individually be working on is this extra nonce field.
-So the main bits that it gets, like I said in the subscription, is you get extra knots one and two.
+So, the main bits that it gets, like I said in the subscription, is you get extra nonce one and two.
-One is kind of a fixed variable, but then what needs to get iterated on by that specific miner is the length of that extra dots field.
+One is kind of a fixed variable, but then what needs to get iterated on by that specific miner is the length of that extra nonce field.
-And then it has basically the beginning of the coinbase, which is just the address for where the mining pool payout needs to go, and the end of the point base, which is basically just extra information I've added.
+And then it has basically the beginning of the coinbase, which is just the address for where the mining pool payout needs to go, and the end of the coinbase, which is basically just extra information I've added.
-Meijer will iterate through this extra-nonce-2 field until it finds a target hash, or an output hash just below the target difficulty for that share.
+Miner will iterate through this `Extranonce2` field until it finds a target hash, or an output hash just below the target difficulty for that share.
-It does that by concatenating basically all these fields, hashing it together, and then we go and we create the Merkle root.
+It does that by concatenating basically all these fields, hashing it together, and then we go, and we create the Merkle root.
-So if In every block, the Coinbase transaction is always the leftmost leaf over here.
+So, if in every block, the Coinbase transaction is always the leftmost leaf over here.
-So in order to calculate the Merkle root, this is the difference between strategy one and strategy two basically.
+So, in order to calculate the Merkle root, this is the difference between Stratum V1 and Stratum V2 two basically.
-In v1, you're not getting the full tree.
+In V1, you're not getting the full tree.
 You're only getting the branch, the branches that you need to get this root.
 So if this is the coinbase and what you're iterating on is only this transaction that you get, they give you this transaction, they give you this transaction to get here, and then They give you this transaction to get here, and then they give you this transaction to get here, this hash, not transactions, to get over here, and then this one to create the root.
 So you can go all the way up and create the Merkle root that is obviously the most important problem component of your service string.